 Years ago in Doha, I worked with a life coach who had me make a vision board - it's basically a poster where you set a bunch of visual intentions.
 So, on mine I included, amongst other things, a picture of hands throwing a pot on a pottery wheel.
 In college, I took a pottery course and fell deeply in love with it, to the detriment of my other classes!
 After college, I moved to Amman, Jordan to study Arabic and I started working at a pottery studio.
 But, when I moved back to Qatar, I didn't have that outlet.
 So, I set the intention that pottery would be part of my life again.

 When we moved to Evanston, I was delighted to see that there was a pottery studio that offered classes.
-I begged and bullied Joseph, my husband, into taking classes with me.
+I begged my husband to take classes with me.
 He reluctantly agreed and I was over the moon, but also so nervous to begin again.
 It's been a full year now and 5 classes later we are still going strong and taking weekly classes.
 Joseph has become an amazing potter and it's a creative outlet we both adore.
 We talk about pottery, watch youtube videos about pottery, and stand in the ceramics aisle at art stores and talk about what tools we need.
 I can't recommend enough finding a creative hobby - pottery and this blog really make my heart sing.

 This story does actually have a point!
 Dominic Mosca, who owns The Pot Shop and teaches our class and is also truly hilarious, gave me the idea for this pasta.
 He created the recipe and has shared it with enough family members that they've begun calling it Pasta Alla Mosca.
 I said this the other day and I truly meant it, I love a lot of things about Evanston, but The Pot Shop has made it feel like home.